Uldrix/Uldrix/README.md

 </p>

 <p>
 This is when I began learning C and x86 assembly language.
 I enjoyed replicating well-known system tools for fun and learning.
-One memorable project was coding a disk format utility entirely in x86 assembly using MS-DOS interrupts that i made start at the boot of the computer.
+One fun project was coding a utility entirely in x86 assembly that stands in a memory segment and that i made start at the boot of the computer acting like an operation system.
 </p>

 <p>